MimAhmed/Network-Basic_Brilliant-Research/README.md

 Photo Credit : Geeksforgeeks
 ![ipv6](https://i.ibb.co/nfQpRfM/1920px-Ipv6-address-leading-zeros-svg.png)
 Photo Credit : wikipedia
+## Difference between IPV4 vs IPV6.
+IPv4 & IPv6 are both IP addresses that are binary numbers.
+IPv4 is 32 bit binary number while IPv6 is 128 bit binary number address.
+IPv4 address are separated by periods while IPv6 address are separated by colons.

+Both are used to identify machines connected to a network.
+In principle, they are the same, but they are different in how they work.
+## KEY DIFFERENCE

+-   IPv4 is 32-Bit IP address whereas IPv6 is a 128-Bit IP address.
+-   IPv4 is a numeric addressing method whereas IPv6 is an alphanumeric addressing method.
+-   IPv4 binary bits are separated by a dot(.) whereas IPv6 binary bits are separated by a colon(:).
+-   IPv4 offers 12 header fields whereas IPv6 offers 8 header fields.
+-   IPv4 supports broadcast whereas IPv6 doesn’t support broadcast.
+-   IPv4 has checksum fields while IPv6 doesn’t have checksum fields
+-   IPv4 supports VLSM (Virtual Length Subnet Mask) whereas IPv6 doesn’t support VLSM.
+-   IPv4 uses ARP (Address Resolution Protocol) to map to MAC address whereas IPv6 uses NDP (Neighbour Discovery Protocol) to map to MAC address.
 ## What is Network Interface?

 In [computing](https://en.wikipedia.org/wiki/Computing "Computing"), a **network interface** is a software or hardware [interface](https://en.wikipedia.org/wiki/Interface_(computing) "Interface (computing)") between two pieces of equipment or [protocol layers](https://en.wikipedia.org/wiki/Protocol_layer "Protocol layer") in a [computer network](https://en.wikipedia.org/wiki/Computer_network)
 A network interface can refer to any kind of software interface to networking hardware.
 For instance, if you have two network cards in your computer, you can control and configure each network interface associated with them individually.
+## What is loopback interface?
+The **loopback** device is a special, virtual network **interface** that your computer **uses to** communicate with itself.
+It is **used** mainly for diagnostics and troubleshooting, and to connect to servers running on the local machine.

 ## What is Hop (in networking)?